 We drove back as the sun was setting and reached town in time for dinner, so we said goodbye to our driver and began the hunt for scran.
 The hunt lasted no more than 10 minutes as we found ourselves back in the same restaurant as the night before, where I had had a Massaman curry.
 On our first visit to the restaurant it did look a bit terrible.
 The menus had bad pictures and the vibe was that of imminent disappointment from the low budget tourist food but after my first spoonful of curry I was a man obsessed.
 So, on our return I had the same dish which is an action that Brendan often rebukes, but if you’ve tasted perfection why risk getting mediocrity?
 (This philosophy was also used when we returned to Papa’s for another lunch).

 On our final evening in Kampot, we decided to treat ourselves.
 We had walked past the fancy restaurant ‘Rikitikitavi’ on many a stroll along the riverfront but never dared to enter.
 This time looking at the menu we were surprised that the prices weren’t as horrific as we had expected but this wasn’t the clincher.
-The thing that roped us in was the 2 for 1 happy hour deal on cocktails.
+The thing that roped us in was the two for one happy hour deal on cocktails.
 Sold; hook, line and sinker.
 We embraced our brief moment in the upper echelons of society for the evening.
-We sipped cocktails to our heart’s content, I ordered 3 courses of truly delicious food and, well, the cocktails took their toll and we got unapologetically drunk.
-If you’re going to do it, do it in style (makes a nice change from the Spoons in Salasvegas).
+We sipped cocktails to our heart’s content, I ordered three courses of truly delicious food and, well, the cocktails took their toll and we got unapologetically drunk.
+If you’re going to do it, do it in style.

 We returned to the hostel feeling merry, then we once again we got embroiled in a beer pong tournament.
 To our utter shock we tossed aside much more skilled opposition, letting their trash talk wash off us like water off a duck’s back.
 Acting like this was just a another day at the office, we kept our cool and won the second beer pong competition we had entered on this trip and continued drinking (Hanoi being the previous scene of unjustifiable beer pong domination).
 The hostel had some fun people but more that I found obnoxious, so I slowed my pace and retired to my bunk.
 Brendan on the other hand had decided to go out, he had wet the whistle now it was time to soak it.
 He had gone out with a couple of English guys and Americans but in the early hours of the morning he had returned alone and inexplicably topless.
 Seeing that I was now awake, he decided to channel his inner Shakira and practically gyrate in the middle of the dorm.
 Thinking that I would enjoy giving this sweaty drunk mess a hug for his dancing efforts, he climbed up to my bunk and I proceeded to gently keep him off my nice clean bed.
 Feeling slighted he skulked down to his bed and passed out.